Morgan 4/4: 4/4 Series II

 Inside there was a bench seat back and individual squabs covered in PVC, with leather as an option, and rubber floor covering.
 A heater was available as an option as was a rev counter and more surprisingly, direction indicators.

-In 1956 The Motor magazine tested a Series II and recorded a top speed of 75.3 mph, acceleration from 0-60 mph in 26.9 seconds and a fuel consumption of 35.1 mpgimp.
+In 1956, The Motor magazine tested a Series II and recorded a top speed of 75.3 mph, acceleration from 0-60 mph in 26.9 seconds and a fuel consumption of 35.1 mpgimp.
 The test car cost £713 including taxes.

 4/4 Series III

 The short-lived Series III was introduced in October 1960 and 58 were built by November 1961 when the Series IV arrived.
-The chassis was essentially the same as that used on the Series II but the track was increased by 2 inches (50 mm).
+The chassis was essentially the same as that used on the Series II but the track was increased by 2 inches (50mm).
 Hydraulic shock absorbers replaced the old Hartford friction type.